-If you are affected by Huntington's disease and you need information, support and advice during this challenging time, our advisers are available to speak with you from 9 am - 5 pm, Monday to Friday.
+If you are affected by Huntington's disease and you need information, support and advice, our advisers are available to speak with you from 9 am - 5 pm, Monday to Friday.
 Please contact us on 0151 331 5444 or email [email protected]

 We have a programme of informative and interactive webinars on a range of topics, some in Q & A format and others providing practical demonstrations, hints and tips.
 Webinar times and joining details will be advertised on social media in advance of the sessions and on our events page.
 Alternatively give us a call to find out more.
 If you miss the webinars, don't worry, you can find the recordings on our information resources page and access in your own time.
 Please note that due to the sensitive nature of some of the Q & A sessions, for data protection reasons, we are unable to record these and provide access after the event.

 If you have Huntington's disease, please make sure you read our social distancing and self-isolating pages if you experience COVID-19 symptoms for up to date information on what you should do in line with government guidance.
 If you have been identified as 'clinically extremely vulnerable' and were previously or are currently being advised to shield yourself, take a look at our shielding page for up to date information and guidance.

 If you need to interact with NHS staff or emergency services at this time, you can use our 'COVID-19 letter for NHS and emergency services' to explain what Huntington's is, how it might affect you and how COVID-19 can affect someone with the disease.

-If you or a loved one live in a care home, take a look at our blog article to find out what to expect when visiting or receiving visitors.
+If your loved one lives in a care home, take a look at our blog article to find out what to expect when visiting or receiving visitors.